snakemake/snakemake/docs/snakefiles/rules.rst

     shell("somecommand {output.somename}")

-Further, this combination of python and shell commands, allows to iterate over the output of the shell command, e.g.:
+Further, this combination of python and shell commands allows us to iterate over the output of the shell command, e.g.:

 .. code-block:: python